susantamandal/SISR/README.md

 # SISR
 Project is Single Image Super Resolution using Multi Image Feature Fusion.
-Multi-Image Feature Fusion Generative adversarial network(MFFGAN) was implemented.
+Multi-Image Feature Fusion Generative adversarial network(MFFGAN) is implemented.

 step 1: Create Training input folder and validation input folder which contains input images. step 2: Open command_page.ipynb file and run the commands one by one.